The most famous children in the Dutch speaking world (Belgium, The Netherlands, The Dutch Antilles,...)

 Easily Forgiven: Villains usually repent or are forgiven by the protagonists.

 Executive Meddling: The very first "Suske & Wiske" album "Rikki & Wiske in Chocowakije" ("Rikki & Wiske in Chocovakia") didn't feature Suske at all.
-Wiske was paired with her older brother, Rikki, who resembled Tintin.
+Wiske was paired with her older brother, Rikki, who resembled The Adventures of Tintin.
 Yet originally Rikki was to be named "Suske", but Vandersteen's publisher had changed the character's name in "Rikki" without consulting him about the action.
 Vandersteen got his revenge, though.
 He sent Rikki away at the start of the next album "Op Het Eiland Amoras" and then Wiske met a boy of her own age named Suske.

 Exploding Closet: Wiske is Genre Savvy (or perhaps just knows the habits of the people she lives with): before opening a medicine cabinet, she places a basin before it and stands back, as the contents falls out of it.